jruby/jruby-rack/README.md

       <listener-class>org.jruby.rack.RackServletContextListener</listener-class>
     </listener>

-If you don't have a config.ru or don't want to include it in your web app, you can embed it in web.xml as follows (using Sinatra as an example).
+If you don't have a *config.ru* or don't want to include it in your web app, you can embed it directly in the *web.xml* as follows (using Sinatra as an example):

-Be sure to escape angle-brackets for XML !

     <context-param>
       <param-name>rackup</param-name>